KSP-KOS/KOS/doc/source/language/variables.rst

     DECLARE x TO 10. // X is now a global variable with value 10.
     SET y TO 20. // Y is now a global variable (implicitly) with value 20.
-    DECLARE z. // Z is now a global variable, with no particular value yet.
+    DECLARE z TO 0. // Z is now a global variable.

     SET sum to -1. // sum is now an implicitly made global variable, containing -1.